phufford/va_voter_data_map/README.md

 ### Prerequisities

-To run, need a python3 installation with virtualenv installed on it and found in $PATH
+To run, need a python3 installation with virtualenv installed on it and found in $PATH.

+Phantomjs also needs to be intalled on the host machine, and found in $PATH

+for a debian machine:
 ```
-pip3 install virtualenv
+# apt install virtualenv
+# apt install phantomjs

 ```

 ## Installation